dsc-courses/dsc106-2025-wi/labs/lab06/index.md

 Ignore any warnings about peer dependencies.

 So now that D3 is installed how do we use it?
-In your Pie component, add the following import statement at the top of the `<script>` element:
+In your `projects.js` file, add the following import statement at the top:

 ```javascript
 import * as d3 from 'd3';